Holidays Calendar for April 30, 2014

 • 1989 Died: Sergio Leone, Italian film director, screenwriter, and producer who is primarily associated with the so-called Spaghetti Western genre.

 • 1985 Born: Gal Gadot, Israeli model and actress, Miss Israel 2004.
-She is best known for her role as Gisele Yashar in The Fast and the Furious film series.
+She is known for her roles as Gisele Yashar in the Fast and Furious franchise and as Wonder Woman in DC Extended Universe.

-• 1983 Died: George Balanchine, Russian and American choreographer often regarded as the father of American ballet.
+• 1983 Died: George Balanchine, Russian and American choreographer who is often regarded as the father of American ballet.
 He is known for his signature neoclassical style.

 • 1982 Born: Kirsten Dunst, American actress, director, model, and singer who is best known for her role as Mary Jane Watson in Sam Raimi's Spider-Man trilogy.